DylanLRPollock/Monkey-Head-Project/README.md

 back to the command-line interface.
 You can also force CLI mode with `python run.py --cli`.

+The GUI now checks whether you've accepted the license on startup and offers a **Tools** menu.
+From there you can reopen the license dialog or view a summary of bundled prompts and memory files.

 ### Docker and Kubernetes Utilities

 The `scripts/` directory contains helper scripts for container management: